Vesna Milivojević: Early life

 Milivojević started playing football at a young age with her brothers, before playing futsal.

 Club career

 Milivojević started her career with Australian second-tier side Bankstown City, where she was described as the "heart and soul of the Bankstown squad, scoring goals and also being a provider".
 After that, she signed Australian top flight side Western Sydney Wanderers, before playing for German side Borussia Bocholt and Serbian side Spartak Subotica, helping them win the league and playing in the UEFA Women's Champions League.

 In 2022, she signed for Australian side Canberra United.
 During her first season with the club, she was described as a "silent assassin", showing consistent form and complimenting star attacker Michelle Heyman.

 In April 2024, after making 40 appearances for the club in two seasons, Milivojević left Canberra United to join Swedish club Norrköping.

 International career

 Milivojević has represented the Serbia women's national football team internationally, a decision that initially conflicted her.
+While she did want to represent Australia, her lack of selection led her to switch associations, being eligible under FIFA eligibility rules through her Serbian parents.